jeff-zucker/solid-rest-file/README.md

 Note the three slashes in the pathname.

-A GET request uses fetch() with a single parameter: the pathname of the resource requested
+A GET request uses fetch() with a single parameter: the pathname of the resource requested.
+The resource is returned as a readable stream which will be the contents of a file, or, if a Container is requested, the stream will be a Turtle representation of the Container including a list of the resources it contains.

   ```javascript
   const fetch = require("solid-rest-file");